grantwonnell/qrhash256/README.md

 - 📜 RFC 2104–compliant HMAC implementation
 - 🖥️ Simple C code, no external dependencies
 - ⚡ Lightweight and fast to compile and run
+- 🔧 **Easily customizable number of rounds** for tuning speed vs. diffusion

 ---